JeffTadashi/recipes/mains/hot-pot.md

 Boil for 5 minutes, then it's ready!
 The bouquet garni can be removed after about 30, to prevent those spices from getting too strong.

+(For spicy broth, boil the chilis until soft, then mash.
+Then combine all ingredients in the fat, and fry briefly over low heat, or until oil is red)